etiquettestartshere/effectivetray/README.md

 ## API
 - `effectiv.applyEffect(effect, targets, data = {effectData: null, concentration: null, caster: null})` A helper function to allow users to apply effects.
 - `effectiv.applyDamage(damage=[], opts={}, id)` A helper function to allow users to apply damage.
-See scripts\API.mjs for more information.
+See scripts/API.mjs for more information.
 These helpers are mostly untested and being included before documentation is complete.
 ___
 ###### **Technical Details**